 Arguably, this is the most fun part of the overall program.
 We fish at lakes, ponds, and streams in New Mexico.
 We take our group of veterans first to the Brush Ranch on the Pecos River where we can get access to the water for the first time to review casting and give the veterans an opportunity to catch fish with a fly rod.
 The picture below is from Fenton Lake, but shows that the scenery is worth the trip all by itself.
 We take smaller groups of 2-4 veterans to local rivers as well.
 Our program goes to the San Juan River 5-6 times between June and November and we fish the Pecos River at the Pecos National Historical Park more as the river has recovered from the effects of recent floods and fires around the town of Pecos.

-The river fishing schedule is flexible due to weather conditions, water flows and temperature and availability of volunteers to support these outings, but our first trip to the San Juan over 16-18 June 2017, depending on the flow out of Navajo Dam.
-Last year it was too high to fish and it may be the same in 2017.
+The river fishing schedule is flexible due to weather conditions, water flows and temperature and availability of volunteers to support these outings, but our first trip to the San Juan should be over 12-14 June 2018, depending on the flow out of Navajo Dam.
 We will do group outings at Brush Ranch again this year starting in early June through September at least.
 Trips to the San Juan and local waters such as the Pecos National Historical Park will be disseminated at meetings, by e-mail, and by phone as required.
 Here are the 2017 dates for our trips to Brush Ranch.
 Again, these are all Wednesdays.

 Fly Fishing Education